getcarina/getcarina.com/_best-practices/container-technologies-market-analysis.md

 * [Introduction to container technologies: Docker](/container-technologies-docker/)

 > Docker automates the deployment of applications within containers.
 Each container has a much smaller resource footprint than a comparable conventional virtual machine.
-Containers are most likely to be most immediately helpful in greenfield projects, where work can begin in a containerized environment rather than requiring conversion from other configurations.
+Containers are most likely to be most immediately helpful in new projects, where work can begin in a containerized environment rather than requiring conversion from other configurations.

 * [Introduction to container technologies: container operating systems](/container-technologies-operating-systems/)